Downing Place United Reformed Church, Cambridge: People

-Among the other people who have been associated with the two churches over the years, Michael Ramsey, who later became Archbishop of York, worshipped at what was then Emmanuel Congregational church as a child, where his father was a deacon.
+Others associated with the two churches include Michael Ramsey, later Archbishop of Canterbury, who worshipped at what was then Emmanuel Congregational church as a child, where his father was a deacon.
 Among those listed on the Roll of Honour of Missionaries valedicted from St Columba's Church are two notable ecumenists, William Paton to India in 1919 (first general secretary of what is now the National Council of Churches in India), and Lesslie Newbigin to India in 1936 (becoming one of the first bishops of the new Church of South India in 1947).
 Agnes Smith Lewis and Margaret Dunlop Gibson, biblical scholars sometimes known as the "Westminster sisters" attended St Columba's and are commemorated by a plaque.